girlscript/winter-of-contributing/JavaScript/Topics/Async_Await/README.md

         2
 Hello World

-Adding ìawaitî before a promise makes the execution thread to wait for asynchronous task/promise to resolve before proceeding further.
-When we are adding the ìawaitî keyword, we are introducing synchronous behavior to the application.
+Adding ‚Äúawait‚Äù before a promise makes the execution thread to wait for asynchronous task/promise to resolve before proceeding further.
+When we are adding the ‚Äúawait‚Äù keyword, we are introducing synchronous behavior to the application.
 Even the promises will be executed synchronously.

 ~~EXAMPLE 2:
 function returnPromises() {